PHOTO-2025-08-11-10-15-41

 Publications by year

 Noura Elmawazini, Megan Boucher-Routhier, Gatete Queen Olea Umulinga, Jean-Philippe Thivierge.
 (2025).
 A Generative Adversarial Network for Data Augmentation of Ictal Waves from Multi-Electrode Brain Activity.
-Accepted to ICMLAS.
+ICMLAS Conference.

 Pilzak, A., Thivierge, J.P.
 (2024).
 Improving Generalization in Convolutional Neural Networks with a Dynamic Attention Layer.
 CSDE Conference.